 I chose MPOWERED solar lights as they don’t rely on battery power (though there is a USB plug in if available), but rather the sun!
 I place these lights next to my shower in the mornings so they both get enough sun needed for the night.

 I love the warm glow they give off; not too fluorescent, but also not dim enough so that you can’t see anything.

 They’re also attractively portable, as they’re attached to their storage box, so forget untangling a mess of lights!

 21. Bug Zapper

 Nothing is worse than a campsite overrun by mosquitos.
-Prepare for this problem by ensuring this Sahara Sailor B is on your essential packing list. ug Zapper
+Prepare for this problem by ensuring this Sahara Sailor Bug Zapper is on your essential packing list.

 This efficient mosquito killer lantern has a zapper function that effectively clears a 16ft. by 16ft. area, providing you with a bug-free zone!